idurar/idurar-erp-crm/README.md

 `username : admin@demo.com password : admin123`

-Now you should be all set to run the project locally on your machine and explore its features. dont forget to star our Open Source ERP / CRM repo .
+Now you should be all set to run the project locally on your machine and explore its features.

+## Show your support

+Dont forget to give a ⭐️ to this project
 Happy coding!